tamil-phy/tamil-phy.github.io/posts/post24.md

 And with that, our work is done.
 What started as a messy, "unclean" CSV file with missing numbers, text categories, and inconsistent labels has been transformed.
 Both `X` and `y` are now 100% pure, machine-readable numerical arrays.

 Our data preprocessing journey is complete.
-The "fuel" is refined, and it's finally ready for the engine.
+The "fuel" is refined and it's finally ready for the engine.

-That's it folks this is my Diwali Gift !